InternetOfPeers/hiero-write-here/README.md

 npm run check-messages 5 10
 ```

-The script will:

-- Load your RSA keys from `data/` folder
-- Extract the message box topic ID from your account memo
-- Fetch all messages in the specified sequence range
+Retrieves and decrypts messages in the specified range with timestamps and sequence numbers.
-- Decrypt encrypted messages and display them with sequence numbers and timestamps
-- Show public key messages and plain text messages

-This is useful for:

-- Reading message history without waiting for new messages
-- Checking specific messages by sequence number
-- Auditing all messages in your message box
-- Retrieving messages you may have missed

-### Send Encrypted Messages (Sender)
+### Send Encrypted Messages

 Send an encrypted message to another account: